ryanoisin/ctnet/README.md

 ### Other functions and analyses
 Several other functions are supplied.
 The calculation of total, direct and indirect effects, as described by Ryan \& Hamaker (in press), is implemented in the functions `TE`, `DE` and `IE`. `simPress` allows users to simulate the effects of different press interventions on a given CT-VAR(1) system, though CIs are not implemented.
 The function `getCIs` allows you to get point estimates and CIs for any arbitrary function of the drift matrix, using `post_drift` as input as above for the centrality measures.

 The final function of interest is `plotPhi`.
-This allows users to easily plot the model-implied lagged effects $\boldsymbol{\Phi}(\Delta t)$ and their CIs for a range of time-intervals.
+This allows users to easily plot the model-implied lagged effects $\Phi(\Delta t)$ and their CIs for a range of time-intervals.
 The functionality is very similar to the `plotCentrality` functions.
-Users are recommended to first obtain the posterior CIs of $\boldsymbol{\Phi}(\Delta t)$ as an object (as this can take some time to run) before plotting using either of the two equivalent approaches
+Users are recommended to first obtain the posterior CIs of $\Phi(\Delta t)$ as an object (as this can take some time to run) before plotting using either of the two equivalent approaches

 ```r
 phidt_CI <- sapply(dts,function(dt){